jefschaerz/CAS-DAR_DFA-Citizen-engagement/README.md

 # Améliorations possibles

 * Mémorisation de la naviguation pour faciliter les retours en arrière et revenir à l'état d'avant (surtout lors du retour à "See issues")

+# CitizenEngagement - Default infos

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.